• LAUNCH YOUR DREAM

 • CONNECT

-The best way to set goals is to first sit down and do a personal inventory of where you actually are with your dream.
-You may want to become a motivational speaker, but you’ve only talked in front of less than a dozen people, or maybe you’ve talked in front of some groups, but you haven’t figured out what your “message” should be.
+The best way to set goals is to first sit down and take a personal inventory of where you actually are with your dream.
+You may want to become a motivational speaker, but you’ve only talked in front of less than a dozen people, or maybe you’ve talked in front of some groups but haven’t figured out what your “message” should be.

-Remember that dream achievement is a process – a journey – and it’s a journey that needs a road map.
+Remember that dream achievement is a process—a journey—and it needs a road map.
 Setting goals is the easiest way to map out your journey and stay the course.

-Here are My 8 Goals to Become a Successful Motivational Speaker This Year –
+8 Goals to Become a Successful Motivational Speaker

 1. Join Toastmasters or a public speaking group.